Recommendations:

 Nicky Barr was 3 Squadron's highest-scoring ace, flying over the North African desert in the frantic days of 1942.
 His service history reads like something from the "Boys Own Paper"!
 Besides being an international footballer pre-war, becoming a gifted pilot and inspirational leader of men, Nicky was an inveterate escaper and evader.
 He earned the Military Cross for his actions behind enemy lines with partisans in Italy - a most unusual accompaniment for his Distinguished Flying Cross and Bar.

-Popular historian Peter FitzSimons praises this book as, "an unbelievable yarn"
+Popular historian Peter FitzSimons praises this book as, "an unbelievable yarn".

-(The story of how Physiotherapist Peter Dornan came to write this biography was told on ABC-TV's "Australian Story" program in 2002.)
+(The story of how Physiotherapist Peter Dornan came to write this biography was told on ABC-TV's "Australian Story" program in 2002.)» Searchable Preview of the Opening Chapters

 Featured extract: "Nicky Barr Shot Down"